neirocca sound-first music theory

 Diatonic Chord Chart: All 12 Major Keys

 This reference lists all seven diatonic chords for each of the 12 major keys.
-Use it alongside the interactive tool to hear each chord.
+It’s meant to be skimmed, not memorized — bookmark it and come back when you need to check a key.

 How to Read This Chart